Nota-NetsPresso/netspresso-trainer/docs/components/overview.md

 - **Data**: Defines the structure of the user-customized or Hugging Face datasets for NetsPresso Trainer to read.
 - **Augmentation**: Defines the data augmentation recipe.
-- **Model**: Defines the model configuration, loss modules, and pretrained weights.
+- **Model**: Defines the model architecture, loss modules, and pretrained weights.
 - **Training**: Defines necessary elements like optimizer, epochs, and batch size for training.
 - **Logging**: Defines output formats of training results.
-- **Environment**: Defines the training environment, including GPU usage and dataloader
+- **Environment**: Defines the training environment, including GPU usage and dataloader multi-processing.

-This component section describes the six configuration modules (data, augmentation, model, training, logging, and environment) which are necessary to use NetsPresso Trainer.
+This component section describes in detail the six configuration modules which are necessary to use NetsPresso Trainer.
 [You can see yaml configuration examples in our public repository.](https://github.com/Nota-NetsPresso/netspresso-trainer/tree/dev/config)

 ## Advantage of NetsPresso Trainer

-### SOTA models fully compatible with NetsPresso
+### Use SOTA models which is fully compatible with NetsPresso

-NetsPresso Trainer provides reimplemented SOTA models to ensure compatibility with NetsPresso.
-This allows users to avoid expending resources on changing model formats for model compression and device deployment, enabling the application of SOTA models to user-specific tasks.
+NetsPresso Trainer provides reimplemented SOTA models that ensure compatibility with NetsPresso.
+This allows users to avoid expending resources on changing model formats for model compression and device deployment.
+Therefore, the users can easily exploit SOTA models to their applications.

 ### Easily trainable with yaml configuration